stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 # Google Compute Engine via Runme Native Cloud Renderer

+Google Compute Engine (GCE) is a service that allows users to run virtual machines on Google's infrastructure.
+It offers a customizable and scalable environment for deploying, managing, and scaling applications.

 With Runme's cloud rendering capabilities, you can visualize your Google Cloud dashboard directly within your notebook.

-Follow the steps below to set up and use this feature.
+This section will walk you through how GCE works in Runme Notebook Renderers.

 **Set Your Project ID Using an Environment Variable**

 First, set your Google Cloud project ID using an [environment vairable](https://docs.runme.dev/getting-started/features#environment-variable-prompts).
-This allows you to specify the project you want to work with and visualize in your notebook
+This allows you to specify the project you want to work with and visualize in your notebook.
+To set your project ID, run the command below:

 ```sh {"id":"01J1AQK0KF874HAGT2HGYG3VFK"}
 export PROJECT_ID="runme-ci"